 Last fall, Barron’s amazingly warned “that the coronavirus pandemic has made the aggregate inflation data mostly useless.”
 Aggregate indicators are informative only to the extent that the importance of the underlying components are constant over time.

 The skyrocketing price of toilet paper and hand sanitizer products during the pandemic wasn’t referred to as inflation, since it was understood to be temporary and was driven by panic buying.
 Images of empty shelves and shopping carts piled high with supplies inundated news reports and social media feeds.
 Panic begets panic.

 While the fall in certain good and services a year ago was not normal, we are experiencing this effect today in reverse.
 The current temporary inflation flair-ups driven by the reopening does not affect all goods and services at the same time or in the same way.

-Barron’s notes that most of the current increases can be attributed to a few categories that collectively account for just 13% of consumer spending, at least in normal times: used cars and trucks, hotels and motels, airfares, motor vehicle insurance, car and truck rental, admissions to live events and museums, and food away from home., otherwise the boost to real estate and construction.
+Barron’s notes that most of the current increases can be attributed to a few categories that collectively account for just 13% of consumer spending, at least in normal times: used cars and trucks, hotels and motels, airfares, motor vehicle insurance, car rentals, admissions to live events and museums, and food away from home, otherwise the huge boost to housing prices and construction.